Tucupita Marcano Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Marlins have a 4.04 team ERA that ranks 13th across all MLB pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to allow the eighth-fewest home runs in baseball (79 total, one per game).

-- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.
+- The Marlins will send Perez (4-1) to the mound to make his ninth start of the season.
+He is 4-1 with a 1.54 ERA and 45 strikeouts through 41 2/3 innings pitched.

-- The righty's last time out was on Monday against the Toronto Blue Jays, when he tossed four scoreless innings while allowing three hits.
+- In his last appearance on Tuesday against the Toronto Blue Jays, the righty threw six scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.